timschott/interview-prep/ds/ml-conceptual.md

       * 9 pieces are training, 1 is test set
       * iterate over every combo and collect the scores
       * average them to see how you do
+  * once you are finished, you have a sense of how your procedure fairs against randomized aggregations of your data. you can then consider this to be a pessimistic estimate of how this learning procedure will fair against the entirety of your dataset - which is your final "model"
 * explain grid search:
   * grid search is a method for hyper parameter optimization where you input a group of potential hyperparameters and test each version of your model
     * ie, find the best performing cost function for an SVM or learning rate for NN